Mike Larsen

 mikelarsen.substack.com

-To the right is a lovely shot of Mike's monumental sized bronze "Victorious" located at the Chickasaw Retreat and Conference Center is Sulphur, Oklahoma.
+A lovely shot of Mike's monumental sized bronze "Victorious" located at the Chickasaw Retreat and Conference Center is Sulphur, Oklahoma.
 What a view!